-CHDS faculty Zachary Ward and Sue J. Goldie and colleagues compared country-specific maternal mortality estimates from three models in a recent eClinical Medicine article: those from the United Nations (UN) Maternal Mortality Estimation Inter-agency Group, the Global Burden of Disease (GBD) project, and the Global Maternal Health (GMatH) model.
+CHDS faculty Zachary Ward and Sue J. Goldie and colleagues compared country-specific maternal mortality estimates for 2020 from three models in a recent eClinical Medicine article: those from the United Nations (UN) Maternal Mortality Estimation Inter-agency Group, the Global Burden of Disease (GBD) project, and the Global Maternal Health (GMatH) model.

 Learn more: Read the full article, Assessing Differences in Country-level Estimates of Maternal Mortality: A Comparison of GMatH, UN and GBD Model Results for 2020